yeahdongcn/RSBarcodes_Swift/README.md

 github "yeahdongcn/RSBarcodes_Swift" >= 0.1.5
 ```

+Need to import RSBarcodes_Swift manually in the ViewController file after creating the file using wizard.

 ###Manual

 1. Add RSBarcodes_Swift as a [submodule](http://git-scm.com/docs/git-submodule) by opening the Terminal, `cd`-ing into your top-level project directory, and entering the command `git submodule add https://github.com/yeahdongcn/RSBarcodes_Swift.git`